JPARK1220/fintech/readme.md

 Hosted website: jparkjmc.pythonanywhere.com

+I want to post a disclaimer that I did this entire project during the little free time I had while I was on family vacation.
+I was given this assignment during my family vacation, and it is due before it ends.
+My work is not necessarily my best, but I'd like to say I'm proud of the work I did here given the extreme circumstancial constraints I've been given.

 There are visualiztions at homepage that display the length of certain item sections for MSFT and AAPL 10-K filings over the years.

 Dashboard works like this: